alenkis/functional-programming-typescript-book/content/foreword.md

 npm install
 ```

-For each chapter that contains excercises, you can solve them in TDD style by running tests with `yarn test:{chapterNumber}` and implementing the functions one by one.
+For each chapter that contains exercises, you can solve them in TDD style by running tests with `yarn test:{chapterNumber}` and implementing the functions one by one.

 ```sh
 yarn test:chapter3